-The canteen is not just available at lunch time; it is also open at breakfast from 8am and during break when pupils can buy bacon sandwiches, cereal, toast, sandwiches, drinks and other snack items.
+The school restaurant is not just available at lunch time; it is also open during break when pupils can buy bacon sandwiches, cereal, toast, sandwiches, drinks and other snack items.

-Some pupils may wish bring a packed lunch to school and this can be eaten in the canteen.
+Some pupils may wish bring a packed lunch to school and this can be eaten in the school restaurant.

 We also offer regular themed lunches.